 “What is love” was the most searched phrase in Google in 2012.
-Psychologists say you need to marry Philautia, or self-esteem, with Pragma, a mature love that practices goodwill, in order to prevent erotic Eros from burning itself out.
+Psychologists say you need to marry self-esteem with a mature, positive love in order to prevent erotic Eros from burning itself out.
 In Liz’s experience in this story (and in my memoir Angel Hero, Murder in Hawai’i, A True Story), that’s about right.

 Part 2 of the “Only Love” short story continues below.

 Two years after the reading by the clairvoyant palmist, when I turn 31, I long for a Prince Charming who is fun to be with, kind, and courageous.
 Like in the movies.
 Like in romance novels.
 I escape into daydreams about a soulmate I can grow roots with.
 Someone who will really hear me.